MASTERY LEARNING DEFINED

 - Academic Mastery

-Reflective experts strive to realize their fullest potential by focusing on developing their personal qualities and intellectual resources.
-Just as with their academic mastery, they strive for mastery skill level in their personal and intellectual development.
+Reflective experts are dedicated to realizing their full potential by concentrating on the development of their personal attributes and cognitive resources.
+Just as with their academic proficiency, they aim for mastery in their personal and intellectual growth.